 Campus Mailcode: 149605

 Fax: (310) 825-5446

-Dr. Smith is a frequent consultant to the World Bank and numerous conservation organizations, helping them implement conservation programs and establish new parks in tropical countries.
-In recent years he has received more than eight million dollars in research funding from the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the National Geographic Society, the Environmental Protection Agencies (EPA), the U.S. Agency for International Development (USAID), the National Institutes of Health (NIH), and the Turner Foundation.
+Smith is a frequent consultant for conservation organizations.
+Working with the World Bank and international conservation organizations, he has helped implement conservation programs and establish new national parks in tropical countries.
+His research has been featured around the world in print, on the radio, and in film.
+Over the years, his research has been supported by major research grants from the National Science Foundation, the National Aeronautics and Space Administration, the Environmental Protection Agency, the U.S. Agency for International Development, and the National Institutes of Health.

 He has received more than a dozen academic honors for his research, including being a fellow of the California Academy of Sciences, the American Ornithologists’ Union, and the Zoological Society of London, and he was a Senior Fulbright Research Scholar.
 He is currently a member of the National Geographic Committee for Research and Exploration.